The restructuring market in India relies on statutory, non-statutory and voluntary restructuring frameworks and processes.

 The judgment in Essar Steel v Satish Kumar Gupta in November 2019 further settled the position in upholding the sanctity of the “commercial wisdom” of the CoC in selecting the plan to revive the debtor.
-It was made clear that decisions of the CoC could not be questioned as long as the plan selected by them considered the interests of all stakeholders.
+It was made clear that decisions of the CoC could not be questioned as long as the plan selected by the COC considered the interests of all stakeholders.

 Tax claims versus other claims

 There has been something of a historical tussle between the priority of statutory dues (often entrenched in special statutes) and creditor claims.
-This controversy also bled into the implementation of the IBC in its early days, when it was found that tax authorities were not proactively filing proofs of claims and the question of whether tax claims could be crammed down plagued the creditors and bidders alike.
+This controversy also bled into the implementation of the IBC in its early days, when it was found that tax authorities were not pro-actively filing proofs of claims and the question of whether tax claims could be crammed down plagued creditors and bidders alike.

 The decision of the High Court of Telangana, in Leo Edibles & Fats Limited v Tax Recovery Officer, clarified that the Income Tax Authority could not claim the status of a secured creditor but at best could claim a charge on an asset under its attachment orders.
 This, together with the decisions of the National Company Law Appellate Tribunal, which clarified that tax dues would fall within operational debt, offered much-needed clarity on the ranking of tax dues vis-à-vis other claims.
 The proposition was strengthened with the Supreme Court clarifying in the case of Pr.
 Commissioner of Income Tax v Monnet Ispat and Energy Ltd that the provisions of the IBC would override the provisions of the Indian Income Tax Act, 1961 in the event of an inconsistency.

-In September 2020, the IBBI issued a facilitation note, on the “Role of the Government and its Agencies in the Corporate Insolvency Resolution and Liquidation Processes”, encouraging government entities to act within the framework and the timelines of the IBC to resolve their claims.
+In September 2020, the IBBI issued a facilitation note, on the “Role of the Government and its Agencies in the Corporate Insolvency Resolution and Liquidation Processes”, encouraging government entities to act within the framework and the time-lines of the IBC to resolve their claims.

 Liquidation value as a benchmark or a floor